Lucifer-02/debugthis/README.md

 # debugthis

-`debugthis` is a simple Python way for inspecting variables at the call site.
-Just use `showthis.py` file to do that.
+`debugthis` is a small Python helper for inspecting variables at the call site.
+Use `showthis.py` directly in the project you are debugging.

 ## Quick Start